HomeOfVapourSynthEvolution/VapourSynth-waifu2x-opt/README.md

 It's a high quality image restoration filter for anime, mainly for super-resolution, also contains 2 denoising modes.

-This plugin employs waifu2x-opt library (https://github.com/logicmachine/waifu2x-opt) and zimg library (https://github.com/sekrit-twc/zimg) for scaling ralated stuffs.
+This plugin employs waifu2x-opt library (https://github.com/logicmachine/waifu2x-opt) and zimg library (https://github.com/sekrit-twc/zimg) for scaling related stuffs.
 Thanks for their works!

-Note that the waifu2x-opt is dynamic linked (requires waifu2x.dll) while the zimg is static linked.
+Note that the waifu2x-opt is dynamic linked while the zimg is static linked.

 Also the waifu2x-opt requires 3 model files in the same folder of vs_waifu2x.dll.